eersnington/eersnington/README.md

 My name is Sree.
 I code, debug, sleep, and then repeat (but not always in that order and not always those three things).

-## My Epic Saga in the Land of Code (Motherboards Included, Swords Optional, Dragons Undefined)

 ### Lead Engineer @ Stockpenguins.com
 **January 2025 - Present**
 - I build things and break things here.